bevyengine/bevy-website/content/learn/book/migration-guides/0.7-0.8/_index.md

 <!-- Dear God, I hope not. -->

-If you experienced any problems caused by this change, please [create an issue](https://github.com/bevyengine/bevy/issues) explaining _in details_ what you were doing with those apis.
+If you experienced any problems caused by this change, please [create an issue](https://github.com/bevyengine/bevy/issues) explaining _in detail_ what you were doing with those apis.